bruits/maudit/website/content/docs/images.md

 }
 ```

-Alternatively, it is possible to get the dominant colors of an image using the `average_rgba()` method.
+Alternatively, it is possible to get the dominant colors of an image using the [`average_rgba()`](https://docs.rs/maudit/latest/maudit/assets/struct.ImagePlaceholder.html#method.average_rgba) method on the placeholder.
 This method will return a tuple of four `u8` values representing the red, green, blue, and alpha channels of the average color of the image.

 The generation of placeholders is powered by the [ThumbHash](https://evanw.github.io/thumbhash/) library.